 An alternative base is Aigues-Mortes, to the east of the Natural Park, while a further option, if you want to combine the nature exploring with a seaside resort, is to stay at La Grande-Motte, along the coast to the west.

-Address: Camargue, Bouches-du-Rhone, Provence || GPS: latitude 43.47, longitude 4.45
+Address: Camargue, Bouches-du-Rhone, Provence, France || GPS: latitude 43.47, longitude 4.45

-Suggested tourist attractions to visit near Camargue, France
+Sightseeing & tourist attractions to visit nearby

-- Saintes-Maries-de-la-Mer - recommended detour (3km)
+- Saintes-Maries-de-la-Mer: recommended detour (3km)

-- Etang de Scamandre - site of natural beauty (18km)
+- Etang de Scamandre: site of natural beauty (18km)

-- Saint-Gilles - secteur sauvegarde (23km)
+- Saint-Gilles: secteur sauvegarde (23km)

-- Saint-Gilles ancienne abbatialle (monuments on French pilgrim routes) - heritage site (23km)
+- Saint-Gilles ancienne abbatialle (monuments on French pilgrim routes): heritage site (23km)

-- Towers and fortifications of Aigues-Mortes - national monument (24km)
+- Towers and fortifications of Aigues-Mortes: national monument (24km)

-- Arles église St Honorat (monuments on French pilgrim routes) - heritage site (27km)
+- Arles église St Honorat (monuments on French pilgrim routes): heritage site (27km)

-- Eglise et cloitres de Saint Trophime, Eglise de Saint-Honorat des Alycamps (Arles) - religious monument (27km)
+- Eglise et cloitres de Saint Trophime, Eglise de Saint-Honorat des Alycamps (Arles): religious monument (27km)

-- Roman Arles - heritage site (27km)
+- Roman Arles: heritage site (27km)

-- Arles - secteur sauvegarde (27km)
+- Arles: secteur sauvegarde (27km)